The truth about food and medicines.

 PROBLEMS OF OVER DIAGNOSIS

-Dr. Douglass reveals that “screening can also find some very early, slow growing breast cancers that would never cause any problems in a woman's lifetime.
+Dr. Douglass agrees “screening can also find some very early, slow growing breast cancers that would never cause any problems in a woman's lifetime.
 It may also pick up some cases of ductal carcinoma in situ (DCIS) that wouldn’t ever develop into cancer.
 But doctors can't tell which early breast cancers or cases of DCIS would never cause a problem, so the safest option at the moment is to treat them all.
-This means some women have breast cancer treatment that they wouldn’t have ever needed if they hadn’t been screened.
-Doctors call this over diagnosis or over treatment”.
+This means some women have breast cancer treatment that they wouldn’t have ever needed if they hadn’t been screened."

 In November 2012, the New England Journal of Medicine published a study by two doctors challenging the validity of mammogram screenings.
 In the past 30 years, US government data showed that as many as one third of cancers detected by mammography may not have been life threatening, and that over 1 million women have been over-diagnosed, leading to unnecessary treatments involving disfiguring surgeries, radiation and chemotherapy.